 Depreciation in 2023 did not include any significant accelerated depreciation.
-Depreciation in 2022 includes £20 million of accelerated depreciation on Terminal 2 pipework and various Terminal 5 fixtures and fittings.
-Accelerated depreciation results from the review of asset useful economic lives.
+Depreciation in 2022 includes £20 million of accelerated depreciation on Terminal 2 pipework and various Terminal 5 fixtures and fixtures.

-Management considered climate-related risks (as described in the CFD from page 74) and associated strategic capital projects that could impact the useful economic lives of Property, Plant and Equipment with no resultant change to useful economic lives in the year.
+Management considered any climate-related risks (as described in the Task Force on Climate-Related Disclosures on pages (74-88) and associated strategic capital projects that could impact the useful economic lives of Property, Plant and Equipment with no resultant change to useful economic lives.

-Write-offs & impairment
+Write-offs, impairment & impairment reversals